exasol/virtual-schemas/doc/user-guide/user_guide.md

 ## Prerequisites

-To start using Virtual Schemas you should know:
+Before you can start using Virtual Schemas you should know:

 * How to [Create a bucket in BucketFS](https://docs.exasol.com/administration/on-premise/bucketfs/create_new_bucket_in_bucketfs_service.htm)
 * How to [Upload the driver to BucketFS](https://docs.exasol.com/administration/on-premise/bucketfs/accessfiles.htm)